 This is the output I got using the webapp:

 It takes a bit of time to get your head around state machines but once you get it, those little things yield very nice clean code and it's also very simple to introduce new state and transitions if you follow the few guidelines we discussed here.

 There are a few other things I'd like to talk about with state machines (for instance visualising them while the system is running, code generation, etc) but we will cover that in a future blog post.

-I would also suggest to have a look to the work of Pieter Hintjens (ZeroMQ) on state machines and code generation, he has done some very cool stuff in this area.
+I would also like to suggest you have a look at the work of Pieter Hintjens (ZeroMQ) on state machines and code generation, he has done some very cool stuff in this area.

 Adaptive Financial Consulting Ltd